damlakara5/home-away/README.md

 ### 🗓️ Reservations & Bookings
 - Bookings respect availability (disabled dates), and only successful Stripe payments are stored.
 - Hosts can view bookings and reservations in clean data tables with export-friendly structure.
+- Reservation stats show total income, nights booked, and number of listings using real-time queries.

 ---